-Jean Carlomusto is a filmmaker, activist, and interactive media artist whose work explores the complex nature of unique individuals and marginalized populations.
-Her films are often unorthodox investigations of LGBT history and HIV/AIDS.
-Her work has been exhibited internatonally in festivals, museums and on television.
-She produced and directed HBO's Emmy nominated documentary, LARRY KRAMER IN LOVE & ANGER, which was featured at the Sundance Film Festival.
+Jean Carlomusto is an Emmy nominated filmmaker, activist, and interactive media artist whose work explores the complex nature of unique individuals and marginalized populations.
+Her work has been exhibited internationally in festivals, museums, and on television.
+In 2022, she was a recipient of the Visual AIDS Vanguard Award for her pioneering work in the AIDS activist video movement.

 COMPULSIVE PRACTICE, (Co-curatored by Alexandra Juhasz and Hugh Ryan, documentary, 60 min, 2016).
 Produced by Visual AIDS for A Day Without Art, this film focuses on nine extraordinary artists who, through the use of video, focus artistic expression on the daily experiences of living with AIDS.
 Also, in collaboration with Hugh and Alexandra, she co-curated, EVERYDAY, an exhibition for Visual AIDS, focused on artistic expression of the daily experiences of living with HIV/AIDS.